groundwater/virsh/README.md

 }
 ```

+Under the hood, this is actually a function call to `for` with two arguments `i <- 1..10`, and `{ i }`.
-The `{ i }` block is not bound, nor evaluated when it's passed as an argument to `for`.
+The `{ i }` block is not lexically bound, nor evaluated when it's passed as an argument to `for`.
 The invoked function is responsible for both binding the block to a `Scope`, and evaluating the body.
+This is used to implement most language features.

 ## Conditionals

 Lazy evaluation gives you branching without special constructs or callbacks.
-If statements will evaluate one, or another arguments depending on the conditional.
+If statements will evaluate arguments depending on the conditional.

 - Everything looks normal